arushiag12/monte-carlo-simulator/README.md

 ### Running the Program

-To run the program, put the inputs as JSON objects into a JSON file and place it in the proj3/data directory.
-Then run the following from the terminal from inside the proj3 directory:
+To run the program, put the inputs as JSON objects into a JSON file and place it in the data subdirectory.
+Then run the following from the terminal from the root directory:

 ```bash
 $ go run ./driver/driver.go <input> <mode> <numThreads>